nattlip/com.jilles.zwave/README.md

 20-01-2017 first appstore admittance

-29-09-2018	added  driver EZ-Motion+ 3 in 1    Express Control        driver a lookalike HMS100 only device id 2 not 1
+29-09-2018	added  driver EZ-Motion+ 3 in 1    Express Control        driver a lookalike HMS100 , only difference is
-			this was a app from Konrad Walsh but i dont see it anymore in the appstore or on his github repositories added github bug link
+            that it has a device id 2 and not 1 added github bug link
 			added community forum link